mlverse/torch/content/technical/network/index.markdown

   y_pred <- h_relu$mm(w2) + b2
 ```

-The next activity is computing the loss.
+The next activity is to compute the loss.

 ## Loss computation